bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 44°
-- Misty
+- Foggy
-- 97% humidity
+- 96% humidity
-- 2 mph wind
+- 3 mph wind
-- 97% cloud cover
+- 100% cloud cover
 - 51 AQI 🟨
-- 0.04 inches of rain expected in the next 48 hours
+- 0.06 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>